 In the Question section of the Oracle Screen, you can enter a question.
-Try to ask a question which has been on your mind for a while and definitely needs an answer.
+Try asking a question which has been on your mind for a while.
 The more specific your question is, the more meaningful will the answer be.
 Similarly, the broader the question is formulated, the more uncertain will the answer be.

 It is important to take your time when you consult the Yi Jing.
-Furthermore, the usage of physical yarrow stalks or coins expresses your emotional attachment to the question and your intuition better than a random generator.
+Furthermore, the usage of physical yarrow stalks or coins connects your emotions to the question and your intuition better than a random generator.

 For more information, please refer to the instructions on the Q&A page.